 - Team Adventure – A campaign mode designed for a team of up to three players that features a series of challenges and race tracks to complete in order to progress.
 Completing this mode will be critical for unlocking new characters.

 - Exhibition – A custom racing mode that allows players to alter gameplay settings and win conditions for a particular race.

 - Time Trial – A timed mode where players attempt to beat a high score by completing laps as fast as they can.

-TSR will also include advanced vehicle customization, allowing players to visit a garage where they can modify their vehicle’s performance by equipping different parts that affect handling, boost, acceleration, defense and top speed.
+TSR will also include advanced vehicle customization, allowing players to visit a garage where they can modify their vehicle’s performance by equipping different parts that affect the handling, boost, acceleration, defense, and top speed.

 Additionally, players will be able to change their kart’s appearance with plenty of different options for paint color, decals, and finishes.
 Lastly, players can alter the sound of their kart’s horn with a host of familiar sound effects from throughout the history of Sonic games.

 The Final Word

 For a series that initially felt like just another Mario Kart-clone, Team Sonic Racing seems to be a culmination of everything Sumo Digital has learned from past mistakes.
 The shift in focusing on team-based racing feels like a step in the right direction, and more kart customization options will give players more to chew on.